rana07i/jquery-asTabs/README.md

         <tr>
             <td>cached</td>
             <td>false</td>
-            <td>Optional property, it works only when ajax is set to true, if true, tabs will cach loaded content</td>
+            <td>Optional property, it works only when ajax is set to true, if true, asTabs will cach loaded content</td>
         </tr>
         <tr>
             <td>history</td>